 The inquiry point and notification authority for the United States is operated by the National Institute of Standards and Technology an agency within the U.S. Department of Commerce.
 We provide a link here for the convenience of faculty, specifiers and purchasing professionals.

-We include the TBT on the agenda of our Global teleconference; open to everyone.
+We include the TBT on the agenda of our Hello World! colloquium; open to everyone.
 See our CALENDAR for the next online meeting.